 - A contact submitted a HubSpot form on a page without the HubSpot tracking code.
 The system recognizes that the form submission came from a website visit, but will not be able to categorize it without the tracking code on the page.

-- The visitor who submitted the form has opted not to accept cookies from your site.
+- The visitor who submitted the form has opted to not accept cookies from your site.